-Now that California Assembly Bill 5 (AB5) is in effect, freelancers need to understand how the bill may affect their client relationships.
+Now that California Assembly Bill 5 (AB5) is in effect, freelancers and Independent workers need to understand how the bill may affect their client relationships.

 AB5 provides new rules for the way companies classify workers.
 Many workers who had been acting as freelance workers are now considered employees who are entitled to the benefits traditional employees receive.
 As a result, many California businesses severed their relationships with hundreds of freelance workers in the months leading up to 2020.

 Employers must classify new workers in one of two ways.

 Employees are workers who do not run their own business.
 Companies pay workers classified as employees through payroll and withhold and pay payroll taxes on their behalf.
 Employers must pay these workers at least minimum wage and adhere to other state and federal labor laws.

-Independent contractors run their own independent trade or business.
+Independent workers run their own independent trade or business.
 Contractors sell services to multiple clients or customers and are not under the direction of any hiring entity.
 Contractors are paid directly and must pay taxes on their own by reporting self-employment income to the IRS.
 As independent contractors, these workers have few rights under state and federal labor laws.

 AB5 freelance requires employers to determine a worker's classification through what it calls the “ABC Test.”